Skip to content

 julia

-Max pooling layer, which replaces all pixels in a block of size window with the maximum value.
+LP Pooling layer, which replaces all pixels in a block of size window with the reduction operation: lp.

 Arguments